Man in California dies after suffering head injury at pro-Israeli and pro-Palestinian demonstrations – KION546

 By Taylor Romine, CNN

-(CNN) — A 69-year-old man died after suffering a head injury during an altercation at demonstrations for Palestinians and Israelis in Thousand Oaks, California, Sunday, and his death has been ruled a homicide, authorities said.
+(CNN) — The death of a 69-year-old man after suffering a head injury Sunday during an altercation at demonstrations for Palestinians and Israelis in Southern California has been ruled a homicide, authorities said.

-Witnesses say the man, identified as Paul Kessler, was “involved in a physical altercation” with at least one counter-protester while pro-Israeli and pro-Palestinian rallies were being held at the same area in Thousand Oaks, the Ventura County Sheriff’s Office said in a news release Monday.
+Witnesses say the man, identified as Paul Kessler, was “involved in a physical altercation” with at least one counterprotester while pro-Israeli and pro-Palestinian rallies were being held in Thousand Oaks, the Ventura County Sheriff’s Office said in a news release Monday.

 “During the altercation, Kessler fell backwards and struck his head on the ground,” the sheriff’s office said.